Today, we’re sharing 17 easy gifts to make for Mother’s Day!

 Quick & Easy 5 Minute Topiary

-My Mom and I started making faux dill topiaries together a while ago and we’ve enjoyed them so much we started experimenting with other variations too.
+My Mom and I started making faux dill topiaries together several years ago.
+We’ve enjoyed them so much that we started experimenting with other variations too.

-This quick & easy 5 minute topiary was a simple one to make and can be used from spring into fall.
+This quick & easy 5-minute topiary was a simple one to make and can be used from spring to fall.